UTIs are bacterial infections in the urinary system. They’re very common and usually not serious, though there can be exceptions.

-Your urinary tract includes your bladder, kidneys, ureters (two tubes that go from your kidneys to your bladder), and urethra (how urine goes out of your body from your bladder).
+Your urinary tract includes your bladder, kidneys, ureters (tubes that go from your kidneys to your bladder), and urethra (the tube that carries urine out of your body from your bladder).

 Who Gets Urinary Tract Infections?

 Anyone can.
-But UTIs are more likely if you:
+But they're more likely when you:

 - Are a woman

 - Have a condition that affects your bladder's nerves (including diabetes, multiple sclerosis, Parkinson's disease, and spinal cord injuries)

 - Have something that blocks the passage of urine, such as a tumor, kidney stone, or an enlarged prostate

 - Use a diaphragm or spermicide for birth control

 - Have a catheter, a tube placed into the bladder to drain urine from the bladder into a bag outside the body